chef/automate/components/docs-chef-io/content/automate/chef-infra-server-migration.md

 #### Chef WorkStation Install (Unsupported)

-On systems other than the Chef Infra Server, installation of the `gem` is not tested or supported.
-However, if you attempt to do so you will need the PostgreSQL libraries installed.
+On systems other than the Chef Infra Server, installing the `gem` is not tested or supported.
+However, if you attempt to do so, you will need the PostgreSQL libraries installed.

 For example, on macOS: